repeaterjs/repeater/docs/02_overview.md

 })();
 ```

 In addition, the executor API exposes promises which resolve according to the state of the repeater.
-The `push` function returns a promise which resolves the next time `next` is called, and the `stop` function doubles as a promise which resolves when the repeater is stopped.
+The `push` function returns a promise which resolves when `next` is called, and the `stop` function doubles as a promise which resolves when the repeater is stopped.
 As a promise, `stop` can be awaited to defer event listener cleanup.

 ```js
 const repeater = new Repeater(async (push, stop) => {